Insights / Six Dos and Don’ts for Outsourcing Big Data Analytics

 Don’t: Employ Data Aggregators

-Gathering big data isn’t easy, but you should ask for more from your outsourcing provider than just data collecting and aggregation.
+Gathering big data isn’t easy, but you should ask for more from your data analytics outsourcing provider than just data collecting and aggregation.
 You want the consultants you hire to also be able to explain what all of the data actually means.
 They should be able to interpret the outcomes and evaluate them for profit and growth analysis.
-The aggregation of data is only useful if their ability to connect it to solid business results matches up.
+The aggregation of data is only useful if their able to use it to drive solid business results.

 Do: Protect Your Data